 - Titanium Dioxide.

-use of the term biodegradable – We typically expect this to mean that the ingredients break down completely in the environment once they enter wastewater treatment plants, rivers and streams or landfills but detergents only have to degrade by 60% within 28 days to qualify as biodegradable. (see paragraph above for source)
+We typically expect this to mean that the ingredients break down completely in the environment once they enter wastewater treatment plants, rivers and streams or landfills but detergents only have to degrade by 60% within 28 days to qualify as biodegradable. (see paragraph above for source)

-the term plant-based.
 Most people when they see this think the whole product is made from plant extracts whereas the reality is that the product many only contain the tiniest amount of plant-based ingredients.

-the term organic.
 Most people think this term is used to describe something without chemicals but it may simply mean it’s made with plant-based ingredients, i.e. organic in the chemical sense.
 Even if the product claims to use ingredients grown without chemicals it may only be a small percentage of the total number of ingredients, and even then can’t be trusted unless certified by an independent organisation.

 So after that illuminating, and quite frankly depressing, analysis of detergent legislation in Europe you really have to question the impact of the cleaning products for sale in Ireland.
 I would love to be able to say to you just buy X and you’ll be grand and I had drafted a paragraph to that effect, but I have to be realistic.
 I’m not a chemist and although there are brands of eco-cleaning products that I suspect might be more sustainable than others I really don’t have the credentials to stand over any recommendations at this point.
 So instead I’m going to list all of the ‘eco cleaning brands’ that I’ve come across with as much information as I can find and leave you to come to your own conclusion.